Swellies Surf Guide Part 2- The Flood

 Height: 1-2 ft

 Runs from: On the flood close after LW.
-Requires Spring tides.
+Requires large Spring tides.

 Bad For: Comes and goes quickly, can be a little hit and miss.